ozhi/chatroom/README.md

 * Public chat for people in the lobby
 * Show which/how many users are in the lobby/each room
 * Show when someone is typing
+* Timestamp of when each msg is sent
 * Message is seen by
 * Emoticons
 * Exclusive features to Facebook users